-In 1947, the first formal Neurology Residency Program at Washington University was instituted by Dr. James L. O'Leary, then Director of the Division of Neurology in the Department of Neuropsychiatry.
+In 1947, Dr. James L. O’Leary, then Director of the Division of Neurology in the Department of Neuropsychiatry instituted the first formal Neurology Residency Program at Washington University.
 The first residents to work closely with Dr. O'Leary and Dr. Irwin Levy were Dr. William S. Fields, who subsequently became Chairman of the Department of Neurology at Baylor College of Medicine, and Dr. Samuel Trufant, who subsequently became Professor and Chairman of Neurology at the University of Cincinnati.

 Dr. William Landau took over as Head of Neurology in 1970, and over the next two decades, the adult and pediatric clinical programs continued to grow and evolve.